Packages and Binaries:

 -dab, --dump-as-body [<section>[,<section>[,...]]]

-the default body of the message, the body is replaced with output
+default body of the message, the body is replaced with output similar

-initial program capability stanza is not displayed, and the "data"
+program capability stanza is not displayed, and the "data" section is

-section is not included.
-Additionally, "--dump" always includes
+not included.
+Additionally, "--dump" always includes passwords.
+By

-passwords.
-By default "--dump-as-body" does not include passwords,
+default "--dump-as-body" does not include passwords, though this can

 -dabsp, --dump-as-body-shows-password